-For his son’s Communion and subsequent celebration, Michael wore a 2-piece lightweight dupioni silk suit.
-The color is gray with black and white flecking.
+For his son’s Communion and subsequent celebration, Michael wore a gray dupioni silk suit with the black and white flecks and slubbing consistent with dupioni suiting.
 Due to the lightweight silk material, the suit wrinkles easily after sustained sitting.

 Go Big or Go Home

 Michael Corleone lives large.
 He has a Lake Tahoe home (or compound) on the water with a team of bodyguards armed better than some small military forces.
 He has dozens of silk suits.
 A Communion party for his 7-year-old son includes a full band, massive dinners, and free-flowing champagne.
 He has crowds of people, including his own sister, that wait in line all day just to talk with him.
 He approves of multi-million dollar deals and talks back to senators who can’t give him what he wants.

 Trust me, if I knew how to live like this, I’d keep it to myself.